 Dr. Tyler Austin

-Assistant Director of Bands at Oklahoma State University
+Director of Bands and Assistant Professor of Music at Old Dominion University

 Artistic Director of the Maryland Chamber Winds

 Today’s students are faced with choices.
 They have chosen to hone their skills on their instrument or voice to pursue a performance career, they have chosen to inspire the next generation of students in the classroom, or they have chosen to push the definitions and boundaries of music by writing it themselves.
 As a saxophonist, scholar, and entrepreneur, I have found great pleasure in connecting curricular objectives in the studio and classroom with the artistic visions of my students, acknowledging their diverse skills and backgrounds, and equipping them with the tools they to need to achieve success – however they choose to define it.
 My students will learn to be fluent with the skills and knowledge necessary to be professional musicians; but more importantly, I aim to embolden their curiosity to explore and build a multidimensional portfolio career that can readily adapt to the evolving musical world beyond the classroom walls.

 My first priority as a teacher is creating a learning environment that is supportive of and welcoming to all students.
 With my students, I describe the teaching and learning process as a cooperative one and that each student’s presence and contributions are valued because of their unique musical background, race, ethnicity, religion, gender identity, sexual orientation, ability, and lived experiences.
 While I may be the expert in the room, I love when students reveal perspectives that I had not previously considered especially when they are given the opportunities and tools to thoughtfully explore their music.
 Teaching, to me, is a dynamic conversation between teacher and student, both of whom are learning from each other in the process.